jpspsupport/GetSP2013WfStatusForList/Readme.md

 -listName ...
 Target List Name (Title)

--username ...
-Site Administrator Account to check the workflow instances.
+-username ... [optional]Site Administrator Account to check the workflow instances.

--password ...
-The password of the above user.
+-password ... [optional]The password of the above user.

 -output   ... [optional] When parameter is specified console ouput is saved to file instead.